PHPSocialNetwork/phpfastcache/README.md

 ```

-More information about the implementation and the events available on the [Wiki](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%5D-Introducing-to-events)
+More information about the implementation and the events are available on the [Wiki](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%5D-Introducing-to-events)

 ---------------------------
 Introducing new helpers